AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-11-06-best-credit-card-new-zealand/best-credit-card-new-zealand.md

 You will get back 1.18 cents for every additional dollar you spend.

 _The Airpoints visa is a better option unless you spend more than NZD 21000 in a year._

-### American Express Airpoints

-Since there is no *Annual fee*, you don't need to spend a minimum amount in a year.

-You will get back 1 cent for every additional dollar you spend.

 ### American Express Airpoints Platinum